evennia/evennia/evennia/contrib/events/USERDOC.md

 Be also careful when it comes to handling characters or objects that may very well move during your pause between event calls.
 When you use `call()`, the MUD doesn't pause and commands can be entered by players, fortunately.
 It also means that, a character could start an event that pauses for awhile, but be gone when the chained event is called.
 You need to check that, even lock the character into place while you are pausing (some actions should require locking) or at least, checking that the character is still in the room, for it might create illogical situations if you don't.

-## Getting help on events

-It is not always the case, but game developers who are using the event system are encouraged to allow the system to create and maintain an automatic help file that contains the basic explanation of events, how to use them and, more importantly, the list of available helpers.
-This is important, because each game can append new helpers, and this documentation only shows a few, common one: the automatically-generated help file allows you to check what helpers exist and how to use them.
-If set, you can enter `help events` to see it.
-If not, you might want to ask a game developer to have access to this information.

 ## Errors in events

 There are a lot of ways to make mistakes while writing events.
 Once you begin, you might encounter syntax errors very often, but leave them behind as you gain in confidence.
 However, there are still so many ways to trigger errors:  passing the wrong arguments to a helper function is only one of many possible examples.